 The Tower | Ryder Waite Tarot | Lightening Bolt

-The Ryder Waite Tarot picture of The Tower is a materialistic conception of the Universe or, put another way, the lightening bolt of destruction that comes to a life that’s based purely on materialistic principles.
+The Ryder Waite Tarot picture of The Tower is a materialistic conception of the Universe or, put another way, the lightning bolt of destruction that comes to a life based purely on materialistic principles.
 This can be an individual, a couple, a community or state, or a whole country.
 Frequently, energies and explanations from the Tarot experience can be widened from the individual to the expanse of the mass (as in a population).

 Aspects of The Tower